sarahmattar/mern-contact-keeper/README.md

 Axios - HTTP requests to custom API endpoints

+JSON Web Tokens, Bcrypt - the creation and assignment of a web token to a user upon registration or login.

 Concurrently - a framework which allows a client side application (React) and a server side application (Node) to run in tandem with one another for development purposes.

 React/React-Router - a fully interactive front end designed to make use of hooks and context.
 Three separate React Contexts have been created for:

   1. Accessing the contacts API
-  2. Registering and Authenticating a User
+  2. Registering & Authenticating a User
   3. A system of alerts to notify the user when something has gone wrong

 ### Instructions for Installation